yalingliu-cu/plant-strategies/README.md

 **Product details**

-The readers are referred to the included file "Rooting Depth and Plant Hydraulic Resistance Proxy Products.pdf" for the product details.
+The readers are referred to the included file `Product details.pdf` for the product details.

 **Contact**